 I was recently teaching a series on spiritual warfare in our modern culture.
 During my research in this series I discovered a few interesting facts.
 If the mantra of money, power, and pleasure works we should expect that people in the U.S. should be much happier than people in less developed countries.
-Obviously, people in this country have greater access to a better lifestyle where pleasure can be achieved than let’s say Mexico.
-According to a One World Nations Report, (http://www.nationsonline.org/oneworld/GNI_PPP_of_countries.htm) Mexico is still considered a developing 3rd world country.
+Obviously, people in this country have greater access to a better lifestyle where pleasure can be achieved than say Mexico.
+According to a One World Nations Report,Mexico is still considered a developing 3rd world country.
 Mexico still has this classification because of the quality of life, poverty and lack of advancement of infrastructure and technology while improving is not as strong as countries like the U.S. Certainly, the quality of life is better in the U.S. than Mexico.
 Also, the U.S. has a more modern way of life where the pop culture is more influential.
-Nevertheless, Mexico has a better depression and suicide rate than the U.S. According to a study from WebMD, the depression rate in the U.S. is 19% while the depression rate in Mexico is 8%.
+Nevertheless, Mexico has a better depression and suicide rate than the U.S. In a recent article titled Richer Countries Have Higher Depression Rates, WebMD notes that the depression rate in the U.S. is 19% while the depression rate in Mexico is 8%.
 Also, the suicide rate in the U.S. is 10% while the suicide rate in Mexico is 3%.
 In fact, across the board more developed countries have a higher depression and suicide rate than less developed countries.
 This struck me as interesting.
 People in the U.S. are more depressed and suicidal than people in Mexico.
 Why is that?
-Presumably, we’ve got more “stuff” here than there is in Mexico yet we are more depressed than Mexico.
+Presumably, we’ve got more money and “stuff” here which is why people from Mexico continuously want to immigrant here.
+Yet, the irony is people in America are more depressed than in Mexico.
 I propose it’s because the messaging of the pop culture of sensual and materialistic pleasure doesn’t work.
 If it worked developed countries that have all this “stuff” would be happier than less developed countries.
 But, we are not.
 Deep down we know this, and the proof of this fact is death.
 No sane person would surround themselves with their materialistic treasures and sensual pleasures to comfort them at the point of death.
 When people are at their death bed they drop all this “stuff” from the pop culture like its yesterdays old newspaper.
 At the point of death a person now clings to faith; not the messaging of the pop culture.
 It’s also interesting to note that church attendance in Mexico is far better than church attendance in the U.S. Hmmm.
 Studies also show that faith is much stronger in developing countries than it is in the U.S. Now it begins to make sense why these poorer countries are less depressed and less suicidal than we are.
-They are more into faith and less into the “things” of the pop culture than we are.
+They are more into God and less into the “things” of the pop culture than we are.

-Sadly, because of our perception of the pop culture as a grandeur and emotional inspiring entity, we tend to sheepishly nod in approval of all it’s messages.
+Sadly, because of our perception of the pop culture as a grand and emotional inspiring entity, we tend to sheepishly nod in approval of all it’s messages.
 However, when we put the message of the pop culture under a critical microscope we see it actually turns out to be useless distractions.
 As the evidence above shows the message of the pop culture really fails to bring a person ultimate happiness.
 While the pop culture can be amusing and funny, its message turns out to be nothing more than “choppin broccoli.”